Society-for-Internet-Blaseball-Research/docs/docs/stlats.md

 Because JavaScript works with double-precision floating point numbers, it's unable to represent numbers over 10^309.
 With a `soul` value of larger than 309, the `magnitude` variable above will become exactly zero (`1 / Infinity`), a division by zero will occur in the `stlatDigit` calculation, and the resulting letter will instead be the word `undefined`.
 This explains why [Chorby Soul](https://www.blaseball.com/player/a1628d97-16ca-4a75-b8df-569bae02bef9) has 3400 valid soulscream letters (309 * 11 = 3399) until it just becomes the word `undefined` repeated over and over :)

+After Chorby Soul was reintroduced to the league due to necromancy after Season 14, soulscreams now only include letters for the first 300 soul.
+Players with soul larger than 300 will end with "...
+(CONT.
+FOR X SOUL)", where X is `soul - 300`.

 ## Blood type
 Player blood type is usually cosmetic, but in the case of team-wide blood type blessings, may have an effect.